Infiniti QX60 Insurance Rates

 Rates are averaged for all Infiniti QX60 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Infiniti QX60 Insurance
+How to Find More Affordable Infiniti QX60 Insurance

-- 16 to 18-year-old drivers pay the highest rates, as much as $420 each month for full coverage
+- Teens are expensive to insure, as much as $420 a month if they have full coverage

 Rate Tables and Charts